intel/ai-reference-models/benchmarks/adversarial_networks/tensorflow/dcgan/README.md

 5. Log files are located at the value of `--output-dir`.

-Below is a sample log file tail when running benchmarking for throughput:
+Below is a sample log file tail when running for throughput:
 ```
 Batch size: 100
 Batches number: 500